turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-static-exception/index.md

 ## Step 6: Open the new policy dialog

-Now you are are viewing the **Resource Detail** for the selected bucket.
-We want to create an exception for this resource, and we do that via a new policy setting.
-To do so, select the **Policies** sub-tab, and click the green **New Policy Setting** button.
+Now you are are viewing the **Resource Detail** for the selected bucket, create an exception for this resource.
+To do that you will create a new policy setting.
+Select the **Policies** sub-tab and click the green **New Policy Setting** button.

 <p><img alt="switch-to-policies" src="/images/docs/guardrails/getting-started/getting-started-aws/create-static-exception/switch-to-policies-tab.png"/></p>